1jour1vin

 Wine rated (2023 guide) 90/100

-On the nose, the wine opens with aromas of blond tobacco and licorice, supported by notes of garrigue.
-On the palate, the wine is slender, held together by beautiful, noble, and well-integrated tannins.
-The finish remains balanced and spicy.
+On the nose, the wine opens with aromas of blond tobacco and licorice, complemented by hints of garrigue.
+On the palate, the wine is elegant and well-structured, supported by fine, noble, and well-integrated tannins.
+The finish is balanced and spicy.

 About the estate:

-Belgian industrialist Pierre Fabre realized his dream in 2004 when he purchased a vineyard tucked away on the border between Limouxin and Malepère, near the village of Cépie, followed by several plots in Roussillon (in the Latour-de-France area).
-Now a winemaker-artist (he designs his own labels), Pierre Fabre has committed to organic and biodynamic farming practices to allow biodiversity to flourish.
+Belgian industrialist Pierre Fabre fulfilled his dream in 2004 by purchasing a remote vineyard on the border between the Limoux and Malepère regions, near the village of Cépie, followed by several plots in Roussillon (in the Latour-de-France area).
+Now a winemaker-artist (he designs his own labels), Pierre Fabre has committed to organic and biodynamic farming to allow biodiversity to flourish.
 The vineyards are surrounded by fields and forests in an exceptional setting.

 Loading...